paul2596/Data-Science-Hackathon/README.md

   <img src="https://github.com/paul2596/Data-Science-Hackathon/blob/main/img/linkedIn_bing_microsoft.jpg" width="650" alt="alt text">
 </p>

+## Extracting links
+* Forming search query: **({company name} + {website} + LinkedIn about page)**
+  Example: **"Missionware PC https://www.missionware.com LinkedIn about page"**

-Once the links were extracted we got the html content from the companies LinkedIn profile using the selenium library to automate the process.
+* The links were extracted and the html content from the companies LinkedIn profile was saved using the selenium library which automated the process.
-Each url was processed with an interval of 5 seconds to avoid triggering the human verification prompt.
+* Each url was processed with an interval of 5 seconds to avoid triggering the human verification prompt.

-Once all the html content was extracted for all the URLs.
-It was looped through and based on class name or I'd in the HTML tags the required text part was extracted into pandas data frame.
+* Once the html content was extracted for all the URLs.
+It was looped through and based on class name or id in the HTML tags the required text part was extracted into a pandas data frame.

 ## The following data fields were extracted:
 * Name